JayaswalPrateek/Hotel-Ordering-CLI-App-cpp/README.md

 | Prateek Jayaswal  | 70412200052 |   I036   |
 | Vedant Maheshwari | 70412200053 |   I051   |

 ## Problem Statement

-> **The objective of the project is to demonstrate a rubust and full proof programming logic for a menu based ordering system written in c++**
+> **The objective of the project is to demonstrate a robust and full proof programming logic for a menu based ordering system written in c++**

-## Code
+## Code Explained

 ```cpp
 #include "rang.hpp"